NetSim Academic: a network lab on your desktop

 Result Analysis Comprehensive, auto-generated results dashboard with sortable tables and exportable graphs.
 Generates text-based trace files requiring custom scripts (awk, Python) to parse and analyze.

-Documentation Integrated, professionaly written experiment manuals with theory, procedure, and sample results.
+Documentation Integrated, professionally written experiment manuals with theory, procedure, and sample results.
 Relies on community-managed wikis and documentation; quality and completeness vary.

 Protocols like TCP congestion control or routing algorithms like OSPF are difficult for students to visualize from textbooks alone.
 Understanding their dynamic behavior requires more than static diagrams.

-Without the right tools, it's challenging to 'see' a network in action.
-Students can't easily trace a single packet's journey, observe a routing table converge, or pinpoint the cause of performance bottlenecks.
+Without the right tools, it is challenging to "see" a network in action.
+Students cannot easily trace a single packet's journey, observe a routing table converge, or pinpoint the cause of performance bottlenecks.

 With a vast library of pre-built, curriculum-aligned experiments, students can immediately dive into simulating and analyzing protocols, not wrestling with complex setup and scripting.